Memorial to the Murdered Jews of Europe

 Building began on 1 April 2003, and was finished on 15 December 2004.
-It was inaugurated on 10 May 2005, sixty years after the end of World War II in Europe, and opened to the public two days later.
-It is located one block south of the Brandenburg Gate, in the Mitte neighborhood.
+It was inaugurated on 10 May 2005, 60 years after the end of World War II in Europe, and opened to the public two days later.
+It is located one block south of the Brandenburg Gate, in the Mitte neighbourhood.
 The cost of construction was approximately €25 million.

 Location

 The memorial is located on Cora-Berliner-Straße 1, 10117 in Berlin, a city with one of the largest Jewish populations in Europe before the Second World War.
-Adjacent to the Tiergarten, it is centrally located in Berlin's Friedrichstadt district, close to the Reichstag building and the Brandenburg Gate.
+Adjacent east to the Tiergarten, it is centrally located in Berlin's historical Friedrichstadt district, close to the Reichstag building and the Brandenburg Gate.
 The monument is situated on the former location of the Berlin Wall, where the "death strip" once divided the city.
-During the war, the area acted as the administrative centre of Hitler's killing machine, with the Chancellery building and his bunker both nearby.
+During the Third Reich a part of this area was the location of Joseph Goebbels' urban villa, with the nearby Reich Chancellery and the Führerbunker in the south.
 The memorial is located near many of Berlin's foreign embassies.

-The monument is composed of 2,711 rectangular concrete blocks, laid out in a grid formation, the monument is organized into a rectangle-like array covering 4 acre.
+The monument is composed of 2,711 rectangular concrete blocks, laid out in a rectangular grid covering 4 acre.
 This allows for long, straight, and narrow alleys between them, along which the ground undulates.

 History

 Beginnings

-The debates over whether to have such a memorial and what form it should take extend back to the late 1980s, when a small group of private German citizens, led by television journalist Lea Rosh and historian Eberhard Jäckel, first began pressing for Germany to honor the six million Jews murdered in the Holocaust.
+The debates over the existence and form of such a memorial extend back to the late 1980s, when a small group of private West German citizens, led by television journalist Lea Rosh and historian Eberhard Jäckel, first began pressing for West Germany to honor the six million Jews murdered in the Holocaust.
 Rosh soon emerged as the driving force behind the memorial.
 In 1989, she founded a group to support its construction and to collect donations.
-With growing support, the Bundestag (German federal parliament) passed a resolution in favour of the project.
+With growing support, the Bundestag (the German federal parliament) passed a resolution in favour of the project.
 On 25 June 1999, the Bundestag decided to build the memorial designed by Peter Eisenman.
 A federal foundation (Foundation for the Memorial to the Murdered Jews of Europe (Stiftung Denkmal für die ermordeten Juden Europas) was consequently founded to run it.